VIT signals

+Various VIT signals are embedded in the vertical blanking interval, as seen in this VHS recording.

 In television broadcasting, VIT signals (vertical interval test signals) are a group of test signals inserted in the composite video signal.
 These signals are used to weight the transmission characteristics of the system between the test generator and the output of the demodulator, where the system includes the microwave links, or TVROs as well as the TV transmitters and the transposers.
 There are both ATSC and EBU standards for VIT.
 (Because analogue television is being phased out globally, VIT standards are considered superseded.)

 Blanking in CVS

 In a composite video signal (CVS) there are two types of blanking: horizontal and vertical.
 Horizontal blanking is between lines and vertical blanking is between fields (half frames).
 In a poorly tuned TV receiver the horizontal blanking can be seen at the right or left of the image and the vertical blanking can be seen at the top or bottom of the image.
 VIT signals are inserted in the vertical blanking.